-Citation with stable link: Philip A. Harland, 'The Gospel of Judas and ethnographic stereotypes: The priests “sacrifice their own children”,' Last modified May 6, 2019, http://philipharland.com/Blog/?p=181.
+Citation with stable link: Philip A. Harland, 'The Gospel of Judas and ethnographic stereotypes: The priests “sacrifice their own children”,' Ethnic Relations and Migration in the Ancient World, last modified February 11, 2023, http://philipharland.com/Blog/?p=181.

 In ‘Come!
 Plunge the knife into the baby’ I discussed the ways in which ethnographic stereotypes concerning the dangers of foreign ways and peoples also came to be applied by outsiders to Christians as minority cultural groups in the ancient Mediterranean.
 Some Greek or Roman authors who described the cultural practices of others, including those of both Judeans (Jews) and Jesus-followers, did so in a way that emphasized the “inhuman” or “sub-human” activity of apparent foreigners who were either little known and/or disliked.
 And there was a common stockpile of accusations that were used in stereotyping “the other” including human sacrifice, cannibalism, and “improper” sexual practices.
 One reader of that post (Nathan) astutely asked:

 “In regards to the allegations of infanticide and cannibalism [in the case of Christians] might the gospel of Judas also allude to such allegations, when it characterizes certain of the proto-Orthodox as ‘slayers of children’ (sec.
 40; cf. 38)”

 In Judas Iscariot as the “good guy”?, I have discussed other aspects of the Gospel of Judas (for online translations and discussions go here and here).
 The passage in the Gospel of Judas which Nathan has in mind runs as follows: